Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-AKSgtvlhOlg.md

 > [Music]
 >
-> i'm gonna get a working bathtub for bathtub streams too soon it's actually a really good idea it's actually such a good idea to get hot tubs in the game
+> I'm gonna get a working bathtub for bathtub streams too soon it's actually a really good idea it's actually such a good idea to get hot tubs in the game